Planning a Trip To Thailand

 • The hot season – March to May sees higher temperatures, ideal for those who love the heat.

-• The rainy season – from June to October brings monsoon rains, but it’s also a wonderful time to enjoy lush landscapes and fewer tourists.
+• The rainy season – from June to October brings monsoon rains, but the rainy season is also a wonderful time to enjoy lush landscapes and fewer tourists.

 Each season offers unique experiences, so choose based on your availability, you can have fun year round.
 Check our monthly guides for more detailed advice.